Bassersdorf: History

 The name, mentioned in 1155 as Bazzelstorf and maybe yet in the early 11th century as Basselstorff, is a compound consisting of dorf, a widespread constituent in alemannic placenames meaning ‚hamlet, farm, village, estate‘, and the genitive form of an anthroponym, probably OHG *Bazzilo (or its feminine Bacila, documented in the Abbey of St. Gall).
 The Alemannic settlement dates to the 8th or 9th century.
 Due to its position halfway between the towns of Zürich and Winterthur, the village gained some importance as a relay during the 18th and 19th centuries.

 Under the Helvetic Republic (1798–1803), it was the district capital.

-In 2001, Crossair Flight 3597 crashed into the ground at Bassersdorf while on approach to land at Zurich Airport.
+On November 24th 2001, Crossair Flight 3597 crashed into the ground at Bassersdorf while on approach to land at Zurich Airport.
 Twenty-four of the thirty-three people on board were killed, including American singer Melanie Thornton (the former lead singer of German group La Bouche) and two of the three members of the German group Passion Fruit.
 The investigation concluded that the accident was a controlled flight into terrain (CFIT) caused by a series of pilot errors and navigation mistakes that led the plane off-course.
 This course deviation caused the plane to crash into a hilltop, 4.05 km short of and 150 m north of its assigned landing strip, runway 28.